Wazuh server cluster

 Worker

-A worker node is in charge of:
+A worker node is responsible for:

-• Receiving updates from the master.
+• Receiving updates from the master node.

 • Receiving and processing events from agents.